jalacloud/cybersecurity/Outcome-driven Metrics/02-unidentified-devices-on-internal-networks.md

     ```
   - **Outcome**: Higher compliance rates reduce the risk associated with BYOD policies.

 #### **j.
-What measures are in place to detect and respond to rogue access points or other unauthorized network infrastructure?**
+What measures are in place to detect and respond to rogue access points or other unauthorised network infrastructure?**
-- **Metric**: Average time to detect and neutralize rogue access points.
+- **Metric**: Average time to detect and neutralise rogue access points.
   - **Formula**:
     ```markdown
-    Average detection/neutralization time =
+    Average detection/neutralisation time =
-    Total time to detect and neutralize rogue APs / Number of rogue APs detected
+    Total time to detect and neutralise rogue APs / Number of rogue APs detected
     ```
   - **Outcome**: Faster detection and response times indicate stronger network monitoring and security.